 CPU: Intel Core i5-6300HQ | Graphics: Intel HD Graphics | RAM: 8GB | Screen: 15.6-inch, 1920 x 1080 pixels | Storage: Up to 1TB HDD

 As expected from a Dell workstation laptop, you get cutting edge components and the type of flexibility in the customisation process that sorely lacks with the SOHO-oriented Inspiron range.
-This is Dell's direct, built-to-order model at its best: from the latest Intel quad-core CPU to a plethora of other high end parts, this is as good as it gets.
+This is Dell's Precision workstation at its best: from the latest Intel quad-core CPU to a plethora of other high end parts, like an Nvidia Quadro GPU this is the best laptop for engineering students.

 2. Lenovo ThinkPad P40 Yoga